apple/cups/INSTALL.md

   the logging.
 The default level is 1.
 - `CUPS_DEBUG_LOG`: Specifies a log file to use.
 Specify the name "-" to send the messages to stderr.
 Prefix a filename with "+" to append to an existing file.
+You can include a single "%d" in the filename to embed the current process ID.

 REPORTING PROBLEMS
 ------------------

-If you have problems, READ THE DOCUMENTATION FIRST!
+If you have problems, *read the documentation first*!
 If the documentation does not solve your problems, please post a message on the users forum at:

     https://www.cups.org/